Why Closing the Customer Feedback Loop is a High-Value Activity

 The real irony here is that the goal of the exercise is to improve CX, but the process offers terrible CX.

+This is the first question you should ask yourself when creating or updating your customer feedback survey.
 Put yourself in the customer’s shoes for a moment.
 A business has just asked you to spend a few moments of your valuable time to provide feedback that will help the business improve the customer journey.
 So the business is getting something very valuable from the customer.

 In return, you, the customer, get a small statistical chance of winning a low-value prize, while being informed that no one is really paying attention to what you’re saying.
 Does that sound customer-centric to you?